-NOTE: in some areas of Thailand full land deeds have been issued in a land reform programme but contain restrictions such as the right to sell the land within a period of time of issuance ownership rights (e.g. not having the right to sell or encumber the land within a period of 10 years).
+- In some areas of Thailand full land deeds have been issued in a land reform programme but contain restrictions such as the right to sell the land within a period of time of issuance ownership rights (e.g. not having the right to sell or encumber the land within a period of 10 years).

-NOTE: The land area as stated in the Chanote should be accurate, however, with the right connections it could have been manipulated.
+- The land area stated in a Chanote title deed should be accurate, however, with the right connections it could have been manipulated.
 E.g. a Chanote states 3 Rai but the actual size after a private survey turns out to be 2 Rai.
 Land prices are usually expressed in Thai baht per Rai or for smaller plots Thai baht per Wah.
 The sale and purchase agreement will (when it is upgraded between the sale and transfer) include something like 'the size of the land appearing on the Chanote shall be final and the purchase price shall be adjusted pro-rata with the area appearing on the Chanote'.
 You simply pay for more land than you get.
 Irregularities in the issuing of land-right documents showed there were land-right documents for about 200,000 rai where the Samui island only has 150,000 rai (July 19 2006).

-NOTE If a squatter is in possession of land for an uninterrupted period of 10 years in case of a Chanote (section 1382) ('and have peacefully and openly possessed the property belonging to another, with the intention to be its owner he acquires ownership of it'), they can apply to the Land Office for a deed of ownership.
+- If a squatter is in possession of land for an uninterrupted period of 10 years in case of a Chanote (section 1382) ('and have peacefully and openly possessed the property belonging to another, with the intention to be its owner he acquires ownership of it'), they can apply to the Land Office for a deed of ownership.
 So, if you hold land under Chanote but a squatter takes possession and you do nothing to remove that squatter from the land for 10 years, then you could lose that land to the squatter.
 As this is only one year in case of possession (section 1374 Civil and Commercial Code) it is not uncommon for someone else to claim possession over (part of) such land.

 The N.S.
 5 is a document that verifies the right of the holder in the N.S.
 5 land.
 If the holder has a N.S.
 5 land document along with a utilization certificate it indicates that the district officer has confirmed the utilization on the land, so this NS.
 5 land with the utilization certificate can be sold or transferred by registration at the land office.
 Without the supporting evidence in the form of a utilization certificate it indicates that the district officer has not yet confirmed the utilization of such and in this case may not be sold or transferred except by inheritance.